hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_combine_chipQC_and_metrics.md

 > **NOTE:** If you had filtered out blacklisted regions before peak calling, and those filtered BAM files are used as input to `ChIPQC` you will not need to evaluate this metric.

 > **How were the 'blacklists compiled?** These blacklists were empirically derived from large compendia of data using a combination of automated heuristics and manual curation.
 Blacklists were generated for various species including and genome versions including human, mouse, worm and fly.
 The lists can be [downloaded here.](http://mitra.stanford.edu/kundaje/akundaje/release/blacklists/).
 For human, they used 80 open chromatin tracks (DNase and FAIRE datasets) and 12 ChIP-seq input/control tracks spanning ~60 cell lines in total.
 These blacklists are applicable to functional genomic data based on short-read sequencing (20-100bp reads).
 These are not directly applicable to RNA-seq or any other transcriptome data types.

-**Metrics from cross-correlation: FragL and RelCC (RSC):**
+**Metrics from cross-correlation: FragL (Fragment Length Cross Coverage) and RelCC (Relative Cross Coverage):**

-In addition to the three metrics above, we see other statistics related to the strand cross-correlation: FragLength and RelCC (also called RSC). **RelCC values larger than 1 for all ChIP samples suggest good enrichment** and the **FragL values should be roughly the same as the fragment length you picked in the size selection step during library prepation**.
+In addition to the three metrics above, we see other statistics related to the strand cross-correlation: FragLength and RelCC (also called Relative strand cross-correlation coefficient or RSC).

+**RelCC values larger than 1 for all ChIP samples suggest good enrichment** & the **FragL values should be roughly the same as the fragment length you picked in the size selection step during library prepation**.

 ***Please note we will discuss cross-correlation later in this lesson and we will come back to both of these metrics then.***

 #### Mapping Quality table

-This table contains **the mapping quality, and duplication rate,** however since we had already filtered our BAM files we find the numbers do not report much for us.
+This table contains **the mapping quality, and duplication rate,** however since we had already filtered our BAM files we find the numbers are not very meaningful for us.

 #### Plot of percentage of reads in blacklists